CURE: Simulation-Augmented Auto-Tuning in Robotics: Artifact Appendix

 His research interests include artificial intelligence and robot learning.
 Further information about his research can be found at \url{https://sites.google.com/view/abirhossen/}. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }] {Sonam Kharade} received the M.Tech., B.Tech., and Ph.D. degree in Electrical Engineering from Veermata Jijabai Technological Institute (VJTI), Mumbai, India.
-She is currently a postdoctoral fellow at the Artificial Intelligence and Systems Laboratory~(AISys), University of South Carolina, SC, USA.
+She was previously a Postdoc at the AISys, University of South Carolina, SC and is now a Postdoc at Argonne National Laboratory, USA.
 Her research focuses on the development of mathematical frameworks in control theory, incorporating machine learning techniques, and applying them to practical problems across various domains, such as robotics, and power systems.

 \end{IEEEbiography}